johnnovak/johnnovak.site/blog/content/posts/gaming-on-the-amiga-2/index.md

   {{< /figure >}}

   You can even check the currently supported features in-game.
-It doesn't get better than that!
-As you can see, the game even recognises and uses a faster 68020 CPU which unlocks map size 7 if you're
+It doesn't get better than this!
+As you can see, the game even recognises and uses the faster 68020 CPU which unlocks larger map sizes.

-  TODO
+  TODO screenshot

 ### Plan of action for Amiga 500 games

-Whenever you're about to play a new OCS floppy game, try the configs in the following order.
-Also make sure to use the PAL or NTSC config variants as appropriate; some PAL games won't even load on an NTSC Amiga, and vice versa (this is usually an early form or region locking).
+Whenever you're about to play a new OCS floppy game, try the previously presented configs in the following order.
+Also make sure to use the PAL or NTSC config variants as appropriate; some PAL games won't even load on an NTSC Amiga, and vice versa (this was sometimes intentionally done as an early form or region locking).

 A500 Floppy, max mem